 A: Ultimately, it may become necessary to purchase a property with lakeshore and build our own ramp and winter home for the boat.
 As a nonprofit organization, we are prepared to raise funds for such a project.
-However, no available property on Lake Minnetonka meeting Minnehaha’s unique requirements currently exists.
+However, no property on Lake Minnetonka meeting Minnehaha’s unique requirements is currently available.
 We welcome any opportunity to work with public or private partners to secure a site for Minnehaha’s new launch ramp and winter home.

 Q: Why can’t one of the lake’s marinas launch and haul-out Minnehaha?

 A: Unfortunately, no other marinas on Lake Minnetonka currently have a ramp that can accommodate Minnehaha’s unique launch requirements.

 Q: Why can’t Minnehaha just use a public boat ramp to launch?

 A: Most public boat ramps are customized for much smaller boats.
 Generally, most pleasure boats only draw 2-3 feet of water and require a ramp of 35-50 feet in length.
 Since Minnehaha is 70 feet long, her bow would still be on shore if we used a public ramp.

 Q: Why not keep Minnehaha in the water through the winter and use bubblers to keep the ice away?

 A: Minnehaha’s wooden hull and machinery would be at jeopardy if left in the lake to freeze through the winter.
 She must be stored in drydock during the winter.